mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 ### THE PUBLIC ORDER OFFICE

 > [!info]- Read Text
 > _Inspector Norrim escorts you through a maze of corridors to a small shuttle.
-The shuttle detaches from the highport and crosses to another, smaller space station only a few kilometres away.
+The shuttle detaches from the highport and crosses to another, smaller space station only a few kilometers away.
 Your shuttle nestles into a bay alongside several interceptors in police livery and docks once more.
 A short elevator ride takes you into the heart of the Public Order Commission offices._
 >
 > _Norrim shows you into his office – blandly functional, with a large holoportrait of Duke Norris on the wall – and sits down behind his desk.
 The hardwood desk is an imposing antique and must have cost a small fortune to ship into orbit.
 The inspector activates a privacy seal as he addresses you._
 >